Clstone/mewo2.github.com/_posts/2012-04-29-how-to-hack-a-thon.md

 The code I used, in all its hacky glory, is available on [GitHub][github].
 Feel free to gawp and stare, but please don't send me any bug reports.

+#### Postscript

+It turns out that the two-to-one mix I chose for the final blend is damn near close to optimal.
+Experimenting after the deadline, I see that I can improve the score by 0.00007 by switching to a five-to-two blend, but two-to-one beats everything simpler.
+Score one for blind intuition.

 [hackathon]: https://www.kaggle.com/c/dsg-hackathon
 [kaggle]: http://www.kaggle.com/
 [github]: https://github.com/mewo2/airquality